Educational Requirements

 Technical Training (ITI):

-Completing a relevant trade course from an Industrial Training Institute (ITI) can significantly improve your prospects.
+Completing a relevant trade course from an Industrial Training Institute (ITI) can significantly improve your job prospects.
 Relevant trades include:

 - Fitter